hofxbits/LectureNotes/_posts/2020-01-23-primes-abhishek.md

 layout: post
 mathjax: true
 author: Abhishek Nandekar
-title: "Lecture 2 Extension: Proofs for the Infinitude of primes"
+title: "Lecture 2 Extension: Proofs for the Infinitude of primes - Using Topology"
 ---

 ## The Topological Approach: